Japkeerat/Japkeerat/README.md

 Since then, I have been working with BlueOptima, initially as an intern for the first six months, as a Machine Learning and Data Engineer working on a research problem of detecting Vulnerabilities in the Source Code.

 PS: As a hobby, I seldom write fiction and poetry.
-I am enthusiastic about Businesses and Startups and I recently started a Podcast on the same called [Let's Discuss Business](https://anchor.fm/lets-discuss-business).
+I am enthusiastic about Businesses and Startups and I recently started a Podcast on the same with a friend called [Let's Discuss Business](https://open.spotify.com/show/7zJO77Ba17NbAAutG7W03L?si=3Q5S0zV-RIGXREnF6qPyRQ).